senvang/hugo-website/content/about.md

 I studied Information and Communications Technologies (ICT) at the Frankfurt University of Applied Sciences from which I graduated with the degree of a Dipl.&#x2011;Ing.(FH) [Graduate Engineer (University of Applied Sciences)] in 2006.
-Since 2007 I did work as a development engineer in the field of industrial automation and machine vision.
+Since 2007 I did work as a development engineer in the field of industrial and logistics automation.
 In 2019 I moved to Vietnam, started my own business and do provide software development services on a free lance basis.